xinhuang/xinhuang.github.com/_posts/2014-10-19-clang-playground-finding-declarations.md

 Edit _Makefile_ in _${llvm_src}/tools/clang/tools/_, add _clang-playground_ to
 _OPTIONAL\_PARALLEL\_DIRS_ so Clang makefile can find our project.

 Now you should be able to build our project along with Clang.
+The built out binary should be located in _debug/Debug+Asserts/bin/_.

 ## Run The Program